 How To Store Daffodil Bulbs

-With your daffodil bulbs prepped, it is time to store the bulbs for spring.
+With your daffodil bulbs prepped, it is time for the proper way of storing daffodil bulbs in spring.

 - Place your dry, clean Daffodil bulb or bulbs in a labeled paper bag.
 This prevents excess light from entering to keep the bulbs from sprouting.
 Leave the bag open slightly to allow a little air inside.